isomerpages/moe-xinminsec/_resources-for-student-n-parent/Pastoral Matters/School Rules and Regulations.md

 to the uniform is not allowed.</p>
 </li>
 <li>
-<p>Shirts and blouses must be buttoned up properly and tucked in.</p>
+<p>Shirts (including PE shirts and class/CCA shirts) and blouses must be
+buttoned up properly and tucked in.</p>
 </li>
 <li>
 <p>Tattered, torn, outgrown, stained or faded uniforms must be replaced.</p>